Q&A About Google’s Q&A

 Depending on which device they’re using, Local Guides (basically, super-users of Google Maps) may receive notifications that unanswered questions exist at businesses they’ve visited or that are located near them.

-Unfortunately, as we mentioned above, it’s a little harder for you as a business owner to get notifications directly through Google; though if you go all the way through the process of getting a Google My Business Grade, we’ll provide them to you in Inbox!
+Unfortunately, as we mentioned above, it’s a little harder for you as a business owner to get notifications directly through Google; though if you go all the way through the process of getting a Google My Business Grade, we’ll provide them to you through the Perch Inbox.

 Google also gives searchers the option to upvote particular questions or answers.
 The question with the most upvotes appears most prominently on the profile, and if there are multiple answers, the one that’s liked the most is shown at the top.